-UCSF COVID-19 Research Data Mart with IRB approval (IRB #20-30545, COVID-19 collaborative study for prospective and retrospective computational analysis).
-This will facilitate access for UCSF researchers who would like access to these identified data for research.
+UCSF COVID-19 Research Data Mart available for UCSF IRB approved studies.
+(IRB #20-30545, COVID-19 collaborative study for prospective and retrospective computational analysis).
+Facilitate access for UCSF researchers who would like access to these identified data for research.
 Data extracts from the UCSF Electronic Health Record System (APeX) include patients who have been tested for or diagnosed with COVID-19.

 The COVID Racial Data Tracker tracks the impact of COVID on different communities by collecting, publishing, and analyzing racial data on the pandemic from across the United States.
 It is a collaboration of the COVID Tracking Project and the Antiracist Research & Policy Center.

 This visualization shows the impact of intervention strategies and their combinations on the spread of COVID-19.
 A collaboration between researchers at Berkeley, University of Illinois, and Georgia Tech.

 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 Includes all global cases.
 Full data is available for download on Github

 A network of infectious disease epidemiologists working with technology companies to use aggregated mobility data to support the COVID-19 response.
 The goal is to provide daily updates to decision-makers at the state and local levels on how well social distancing interventions are working, using anonymized, aggregated data sets from mobile devices, along with analytic support for interpretation.

 A data collection focusing on the social, behavioral, public health, and economic impact of the novel coronavirus global pandemic from the Inter-university Consortium for Political and Social Research (ICPSR)